 All Classical Portland offers performances by some of the finest musicians of the Pacific Northwest, recorded from their own homes, on special episodes of their weekly free concert series Thursdays @ Three.
 From 10 a.m. to 1 p.m. every Sunday, on-air host Suzanne Nance shares featured recipes from the culinary artists of the Pacific Northwest during her weekly program Sunday Brunch.
 These special offerings complement 24 hours of 98% locally produced classical music programming, broadcasting on 89.9FM in Portland, and worldwide online at allclassical.org.

 The Architectural Heritage Center built a virtual showcase of two decades of home tours their home tours and shares tons of ideas on how to get your tiny humans learning through project-based lessons as part of its Architects in Schools Design Challenge.
-They also posted a free stained glass coloring book.
+They also posted a free stained glass coloring book and a Portland architecture close-up video.

 The Arts Council of Lake Oswego will present a collaborative exhibition with the Columbia Basin Basketry Guild, “Gathering | Pattern,” that will be available online from June 5 through July 24.